tangshuang/react-tyshemo/README.md

 somestate.some = some

-some.a = 1 // this will not dispatch changes into store
+some.a = 1 // this will not dispatch changes, because some is not reactive
 ```

 How to resolve it?
 We provide a specail method `dispatch`: